-Today, I woke up early and wished I could have gone back to sleep.
-I was feeling really tired as it wasn’t one of my better sleeps last night.
-I laid there for a minute and thought about where my day needed to go.
+I woke up early one day last week and wished I could have gone back to sleep.
+I was feeling really tired.
+We had just finished a week-long conference that had meetings morning and night.
+When I went to bed I was over-tired and it made me feel restless.
+When I woke up that next morning, I laid there for a minute and thought about where my day needed to go.
 I thought about my first meeting of the day.

 I could easily postpone that one hour and get an extra hour of sleep.
 I quickly rebuked that thought.
-I knew there was much I needed to accomplish and God was comforting me reminding me that His grace would strengthen me through the day!
+I knew there was much I needed to accomplish and God was comforting me reminding me that His grace would strengthen me through the day as He had time and time again!

 Think about what our lives would be like if we did only what we felt like doing.
 Many people do.
 Before I had accepted received Jesus as my Lord, I leaned that direction.
 My life was focused on pleasing me.
 That doesn’t mean I was mean or didn’t do nice things for people.
 I often did, but my life was mostly focused on me.
 If I woke up tired, I plotted to call in sick or make up some lie or excuse as to why I couldn’t come in.
 Lying and manipulating to get my desired outcome didn’t seem evil.
 It was the way of the world.
 It seemed to me like everyone did that.
 That was my excuse.
 Everyone else did it why couldn’t I?
 That was a season of life where I let my feelings or selfish desires guide most of my steps.

 In coming to the Lord my heart and perspective changed.
 I learned that people can follow one of three leading desires within them.
-Two are want-to-be leaders and one is a real leader.
-People can follow the leading of what their flesh wants.
-Many do and the results are obvious – lives that are out of control from the extreme of obesity or chemical or sexual abuse, to the negative habits people have that they deep down despise because they know they are wrong.
+First, people can make the decision to follow the leading of what their flesh wants.
+Many do and the results are obvious—lives that are out of control from the extreme of obesity or chemical or sexual abuse, to the negative habits people have that they deep down despise because they know they are wrong.

-People can follow their intellect and emotions.
+Secondly, people can follow their intellect and emotions.
 The problem with that is our knowledge and understanding is limited to what we know.
-Honest people will admit that in the big picture of life, our intellect is grossly limited and overrated.
-I don’t mean many aren’t intellectually intelligent, but talk to someone who has lost a child to a drunk driver or has been stricken by cancer and they will tell you their intelligence didn’t resolve their issues.
-Our understanding is limited and also had great ability to deceive us into thinking we can figure everything out and solve every problem.
+Honest people will admit that in the big picture of life, their intellect is grossly limited and overrated.
+I don’t mean many aren’t intellectually intelligent.
+But talk to someone who is berated by their boss, or who has lost a child to a drunk driver, or has been stricken by cancer, and they will tell you their intelligence didn’t resolve their issues.
+Our understanding is limited and also has great ability to deceive us into thinking we can figure everything out and solve every problem.

 The problem with our emotions and feelings leading us is that they are far too unstable to depend on.
-They can be triggered out of control from being tired or weary.
+They can be easily triggered and spin out of control from being tired or weary, offended, or from being discouraged.
 You can’t trust them when anger or hate or rage, is part of the mix.
-Our emotions can lead us astray when we are tired or fatigued, or when we are confused or afraid from rejection or fear.
+Our emotions can lead us astray when we are confused or afraid from rejection or fear.
 Letting our emotions lead us through life will always eventually lead us astray.

-Lastly, we can follow after our spirit led by the Holy Spirit.
+Thirdly, we can follow after and be led by the Holy Spirit.
 Our spirit led by the Holy Spirit is whom God wants us to follow.
 If we have given our life to Jesus, then the Holy Spirit lives within us.
-John 14:26 says,“But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.”
-The Holy Spirit will lead you in the Father’s will just as He led Jesus on the earth.
+John 14:26 NKJV says, “But the Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things, and bring to your remembrance all things that I said to you.”
+The Holy Spirit will lead you your spirit in the Father’s will just as He led Jesus on the earth.

 Our intellect and our emotions are a gift from God when we use them in cooperation with the leading of God’s Spirit.
-2 Cor 5:7 says, “We live by faith, not by sight.”
+2 Corinthians 5:7 says, “We live by faith, not by sight.”
 This means that we don’t let our intellect lead our steps.
 Our intellect thrives on what it sees.
-We don’t let our emotions lead our daily path.
+We don’t let our emotions lead our daily path as they are too often on a roller-coaster.
 They have great potential to lead us astray.
-We’ll use both of them daily but we position ourselves in heart to listen to our spirit as it is led by God’s Holy Spirit.
-He’ll speak to us through the Word of God as we read His Word, or through other sources that teach His Word, or through His Holy Spirit bringing the Word and direction to our spirit.
-If you will remember that what you need to know is something that He already knows, you would be motivated to ask God to lead you.
-He desires to lead us in all we do.
-He desires our success and will lead us and tell us where and how to cast our nets!
+We’ll use both of them daily but we position ourselves in our heart to listen to our spirit as it is led by God’s Holy Spirit.
+He’ll speak to us through the Word of God as we read His Word, or through other sources that teach His Word, or through His Holy Spirit bringing the Word and direction to our remembrance.
+If you would remember that what you need to know, God already has the answer to, you’d be more motivated to ask God to lead you in everything in your life.
+He desires to lead us and wants to help us succeed and be blessed.
+If we learn to lean on Him, ask, and listen, He will lead us and tell us where and how to cast our nets!

 In His Love,